 Maraviroc treatment regimens may be used less often than other regimens.
-Possible reasons include the requirement to do tropism testing which takes time and is expensive to perform before maraviroc is given (see Genetic Testing), and the large choice of treatment regimens currently available that are generally potent, tolerable, and do not require genotyping prior to use.
-These treatment regimens include nonnucleoside reverse-transcriptase inhibitor-based, boosted protease inhibitor-based, and integrase inhibitor-based regimens (2, 7).
+Possible reasons include the requirement to test for tropism, which is time-consuming and expensive (see Genetic Testing).
+Furthermore, there is a large selection of potent and tolerable treatment regimens currently available that do not require genotyping prior to use.
+These treatment regimens may be based on nucleoside reverse transcriptase inhibitors (NRTI), non-nucleoside reverse-transcriptase inhibitors (NNRTI), boosted protease inhibitors (PI), and integrase inhibitors (2, 6).

-The entry of HIV-1 in to a host cell is a complex process, which begins when the viral envelope glycoprotein, gp120, binds to the cellular protein, CD4.
+The entry of HIV-1 into a host cell is a complex process, which begins when the viral envelope glycoprotein, gp120, binds to the cellular protein, CD4.
 Binding induces conformational changes in gp120 resulting in the exposure of gp4, another viral envelope protein that helps mediate the interaction between the virus and cellular co-receptors, and the fusion of viral and cellular membranes.

 The CD4 count is often used to determine the stages of HIV disease.
-CD4 is a glycoprotein found on the surface of immune cells such as T helper cells.
-HIV-1 infection leads to a progressive reduction in the number of T cells that express CD4.
-A CD4 count of fewer than 200 cells/mm3 is one of the qualifications for a diagnosis of AIDS (8, 9).
+CD4 is a glycoprotein found on the surface of T helper immune cells.
+HIV-1 infection leads to a progressive reduction in the number of T cells that express CD4, and a CD4 count of less than 200 cells/mm3 is one of the qualifications for a diagnosis of AIDS (7, 8).

-Measurement of the CD4 count is particularly useful before HIV treatment is started because the CD4 count provides information on the overall immune function of the patient.
-In the United States, antiretroviral therapy is now recommended for all HIV-infected patients regardless of their CD4 count or their viral load (10).
-In adults who are receiving optimized background treatment for infection with CCR5-using HIV-1, the addition of maraviroc leads to a greater increase in CD4 counts compared to the addition of placebo (1).
+Measurement of the CD4 count is useful before HIV treatment is started because the CD4 count provides information on the overall immune function of the patient.
+In the United States, antiretroviral therapy (ART) is now recommended for all HIV-infected patients, regardless of their CD4 count or viral load (9), to keep viral loads at undetectable levels for as long as possible.
+In adults receiving optimized background treatment for infection with CCR5-tropic HIV-1, the addition of maraviroc leads to a greater increase in CD4 counts compared to the addition of placebo (1).

-HIV-1 most commonly uses either the co-receptors CCR5 or CXCR4 to enter its target cells (11).
-Maraviroc is an effective antiretroviral agent in individuals who only harbor the CCR5-using virus.
-It is incapable of inhibiting infection with viruses that do not use CCR5 (i.e., CXCR-using virus, or dual/mixed virus) (1).
+HIV-1 most commonly uses either the CCR5 or CXCR4 co-receptors to enter its target cells (10).
+Maraviroc is an effective antiretroviral agent in individuals who only harbor the CCR5-tropic HIV-1 virus.
+It is incapable of inhibiting infection against viruses that do not use CCR5 (i.e., CXCR-using virus or dual/mixed virus) (1).

-Maraviroc is metabolized by the cytochrome P450 system in the liver to inactive metabolites and CYP3A is the major enzyme involved (12).
+Maraviroc is metabolized by the cytochrome P450 system, mainly CYP3A, in the liver to inactive metabolites (11, 12).
 As noted above, maraviroc must be used in combination with other antiretroviral medications; the recommended dosage of maraviroc depends on whether the co-medications are inhibitors or inducers of CYP3A (1).